BrainCircuitsBehaviorLab/village/_sources/resources/hardware.md.txt

 ::::{grid} 2
 :::{grid-item}
 :columns: 4
-**RFID Antenna Slot**: This piece has an internal slot for an antenna.
-The RFID module used in this build has a built-in antenna, so no external one is needed.
-However, if using a different RFID module or an Eco-HAB to manage multiple antennas, one can be placed between these two pieces.
+**RFID Antenna Slot**: This piece includes a slot designed to hold an external antenna between its two parts.
+The RFID module used in this build has a built-in antenna, so this slot is not needed in the standard setup.
+However, if you use a different RFID module — or an Eco-HAB to manage multiple antennas — you can insert an external antenna here.
 :::
 :::{grid-item}
 :columns: 8